fiatconnect/specification/fiatconnect-api.md

 #### 9.3.1.2. `PersonalDataAndDocumentsWithBack`

-A brasilian standard KYC schema containing personal data about a user, as well as documents such as an ID, photo and selfie.
+A KYC schema containing personal data about a user, as well as documents such as an ID, photo and selfie.
 The accepted documents are [RG](https://en.wikipedia.org/wiki/Brazilian_identity_card), [CNH](https://en.wikipedia.org/wiki/Driving_licence_in_Brazil) and [RNM](https://en.wikipedia.org/wiki/Registro_Nacional_de_Estrangeiros)

 ```